anomen-s/pmwiki-recipes/QRCode/readme.txt

 !!
 Change log / Release notes
 * 2020-12-15 - initial release
 * 2021-10-25 - update for PHP 8
-* 2025-12-01 - fixed rexexp to handle spaces and multi-line texts
+* 2025-12-01 - fixed regexp to handle spaces and multi-line texts

 [[#seealso]]
 !!
 See also